 The court ruled that, in the agency situation, the person claiming the privilege must prove (1) the privilege covers the information and (2) the existence of an agency relationship.
 The court was careful to note that it would not require Zimmerman to disclose privileged information to establish the basis of the privilege.

 The court nevertheless found that Zimmerman failed to prove the existence of an agency relationship between her client and the person who delivered the evidence.
-The court required this evidence in order to rule on the privilege, stating that, “in the criminal context, a defense attorney’s representation of agency is not the talisman that protects the circumstances under which the attorney received the evidence absent actual facts to establish agency.”
+The court required this evidence to rule on the privilege, stating that, “in the criminal context, a defense attorney’s representation of agency is not the talisman that protects the circumstances under which the attorney received the evidence absent actual facts to establish agency.”